SUNRUSE/SprigganJS/readme.md

 SprigganViewport.
 This allows them to be controlled as a single object.

     var group = new SprigganGroup(viewportOrGroup)

+    group.pause() // Pauses every group and/or sprite inside.
+    group.resume() // Unpauses every group and/or sprite inside.

     group.dispose() // Deletes the group.

 ### SprigganSprite